 Lest you think the lack of violence in Unfriended: Dark Web is a mark against it, rest assured that it is not.
 Even without graphic violence, the film is brutal and downright cruel sometimes.
 And it actually is scary, something the first film, as fun as it was, didn’t always succeed at.
 Susco manages to weave a considerable amount of suspense from the confines of Matias’ laptop and the set pieces surrounding the murder sequences are equally creative.
 One particular set piece inspired audible realizations from the audience and Susco drags it out for as long as you possibly can.
 There are many scenes involving a person suddenly appearing behind one of the protagonists, but this isn’t a film that relies solely on jump scares.
 They are present, but Susco excels at building tension as well.

 Where Dark Web stumbles a bit is in the power of its villain.
 It is ill-defined to the point where the person(s) terrorizing our protagonists have an infinite amount of power.
 This wouldn’t be a problem if there was a supernatural element to the film, but Dark Web is based in reality so it becomes a little ridiculous after a while.

 Unfriended: Dark Web manages to simultaneously address and fix a lot of the problems that Unfriended had while still managing to have some problems of its own.
 Flaws aside, this is a sequel that is better than anyone could have hoped for and practically demands to be seen with a crowd.
 This isn’t high art, but it is a clever little sequel that aims to do more than just duplicate the original.

-Unfriended: Dark Web will be released by Blumhouse.
-No release date has been set.
+Unfriended: Dark Web will be released by Blumhouse nationwide on July 20, 2018.